learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 loop.
 Also, remember that you can always refer to the [documentation on these loops][loops and iteration] at any time.

-Just don't forget - with `while`, make sure you are updating the condition on each loop so that the loop eventually terminates!
+Just don't forget &mdash; with `while`, make sure you are updating the condition on each loop so that the loop eventually terminates!

 ## Assignment

 To get more acquainted with `while`, your task is to write a function, `countDown`, that takes in any positive integer and, starting from that number, counts down to zero using `console.log()`.
-So, when written if you were to run
+So, when written if you were to run:

 ```js
 countDown(10);